-Franciscan Charities began in 2004 in response to a call for help.
-A handful of Newark’s most needy were gathered in the basement of St. Ann’s, a nearly-abandoned church in the West Ward.
-They were poor, and they were hungry.
+Franciscan Charities got its start in 2004 as a response to a call for help.
+A handful of Newark’s most needy had gathered in the basement of St. Ann’s, a nearly-abandoned church in the Central Ward.
+They were poor and hungry.

-A few volunteers went with hot soup and sincere intentions.
-What we found was a need so great we could not turn away.
-That first day we served 12 clients.
-We had little access to running water, no kitchen to speak of, frequent power outages, and many doubts.
-Gang members stood opposite our entrance.
-The police told us to go home, but we stayed.
-And soon 12 became 20, and 20 became 200.
-In time, a kitchen was built, a church was reopened, the gangs moved on, and a small piece of community was reclaimed.
+A few volunteers showed up with hot soup and sincere intentions that first day and served 12 people.
+They had little access to running water, no kitchen to speak of, frequent power outages and plenty of doubts.
+Gang members milled around the entrance.
+The police told the volunteers to go home, but under the guidance of Brother Paul Miller they kept returning.
+Soon 12 became 20 and then 200.
+In time, volunteers rebuilt the kitchen, the church reopened, gangs moved on and Franciscan Charities reclaimed a small piece of community.